 “You conduct research, assess and discuss scholarly articles and then present your findings.
 And for me, that’s a perfect way to apply your learning outside the classroom.”

 Looking To The Future

-What’s next for Claudia Cervantes?
+What’s next for Claudia Achilles?
 More classes, finishing up her master’s degree, caring for her son and family and much more.

 “In the future, I want to help my community by creating inclusive instruction,” Achilles reflected.
 “English was my second language, and I want to pursue instructional design and help organizations recognize that we all learn differently.”